Police crack down on street vendors in DR Congo

-Johannesburg’s lawful informal traders will know by today afternoon whether they will be entitled to go back to their stalls on the streets of the inner city and continue trading, after a morning of argument in the Constitutional Court.
+The Constitutional Court ruled on Thursday that Johannesburg’s lawful informal traders can return to their stalls on the streets of the inner city and continue trading, after a morning of argument.

 After they were turned away by the high court, which struck their case off the roll saying it was not urgent, they went urgently to the Constitutional Court.